Native Video Ad

 mediaType

-• GFPMediaTypeUnknown: Ads served via C2S platforms like Google, Meta, InMobi, etc.
+- GFPMediaTypeUnknown: Ads served via C2S through Google, Meta, InMobi, etc.

 GFPMediaType mediaType = nativeAd.mediaData.mediaType;